mendesfsweden/MilestoneProject4/README.md

 ### Deployment to Heroku

-This project was deployed to Heroku.
+This project was deployed to [Heroku](https://www.heroku.com/).
 Find the steps bellow:

 1. Go to Heroku webpage and create a new app
-2. Click on "Resources" tab and provision a new PostgreSQL database.
+1. Click on "Resources" tab and provision a new PostgreSQL database.
-3. In order to use PostgreSQL, both packages dj_database_url and psycopg2 have to be installed on Gitpod.
+1. In order to use PostgreSQL, both packages `dj_database_url` and `psycopg2` have to be installed on Gitpod.
-4. Import dj_database_url into the project's settings.py to setup new database.
+1. Import `dj_database_url` into the project's [`settings.py`](/premiumbody/settings.py) to setup new database.
-5. Disable the default database(SQLite) in the project's settings.py and add the PostgreSQL database url stored in the variable DATABASE_URL(can be found by clicking on the "settings" tab followed by clicking on "reveal config vars") in order to connect to PostgreSQL.
+1. Disable the default database(SQLite) in the project's [`settings.py`](/premiumbody/settings.py) and add the PostgreSQL database URL stored in the variable `DATABASE_URL`(can be found by clicking on the "settings" tab followed by clicking on "reveal config vars") in order to connect to PostgreSQL.
-6. Run migrations (due to the use of PostreSQL) on Gitpod.
+1. Run migrations (due to the use of PostreSQL) on Gitpod.

+    ```
     $ python3 manage.py migrate
+    ```

-7. Load data (Categories and Products JSON files in the "fixtures" folder).
+1. Load data (Categories and Products JSON files in the [`fixtures`](/products/fixtures) folder).
 - Load categories first

+    ```
     $ python3 manage.py loaddata categories
+    ```

 - Then load products

+    ```
     $ python3 manage.py loaddata categories
+    ```

-8.Create superuser:
+1. Create superuser:

+    ```
     $ python3 manage.py createsuperuser
+    ```

-9. In the project's settings.py, re-enable the projec's default database(disabled in step number 5) and with an if statment make sure that when the app is running on Heroku the connection is made to PostgreSQL or otherwise to default database (SQLite).
+1. In the project's [`settings.py`](/premiumbody/settings.py), re-enable the projec's default database(disabled in step number 5) and with an if statment make sure that when the app is running on Heroku the connection is made to PostgreSQL or otherwise to default database (SQLite).
-10. Install gunicorn package on Gitpod
+1. Install `gunicorn` package on Gitpod
-11. Create Procfile
+1. Create Procfile
-12. Set DISABLE_COLLECTSTATIC to 1 on Heroku (so heroku does not collect static files during deployment).
+1. Set `DISABLE_COLLECTSTATIC` to `1` on Heroku (so heroku does not collect static files during deployment).

+    ```
     $ heroku config:set DISABLE_COLLECTSTATIC=1 --app premiumbody
+    ```

-13. Add ALLOWED_HOSTS variable(containing host name of the premiumbody app and the localhost) to project's settings.py file.
+1. Add `ALLOWED_HOSTS` variable(containing host name of the premiumbody app and the localhost) to project's [`settings.py`](/premiumbody/settings.py) file.
-14. Commit and Push to Github
+1. Commit and Push to Github
-15. Since the app was created via the Heroku webpage, initializing heroku git remote is necessary before pushing to Heroku
+1. Since the app was created via the Heroku webpage, initializing heroku git remote is necessary before pushing to Heroku

+    ```
     $ heroku git:remote -a premiumbody
+    ```

-16. Push to Heroku
+1. Push to Heroku

+    ```
     $ git push heroku master
+    ```

-17. Finally, enable automatic deployment to Heroku when pushing to Github by going to Heroku webpage, clicking on the "Deploy" tab and then on "Connect to Github" button.
+1. Finally, enable automatic deployment to Heroku when pushing to Github by going to Heroku webpage, clicking on the "Deploy" tab and then on "Connect to Github" button.
 Search for the premiumbody repo and click on "Connect".
 Scroll down to the "Automatic deploys" section and click on "Enable Automatic Deploys"

 ### Forking the GitHub Repository